• All Recipes

 • Stuff into wraps & tacos — A plant-based protein alternative.

-• Dip in sauce — Dip tofu cubes in teriyaki, hoisin, or spicy peanut sauce.
+• Dip in sauce — Dip tofu cubes in teriyaki, hoisin, or Spicy Thai Peanut Sauce.

 In the kitchen tips